Characters of the Marvel Cinematic Universe: A–L: Ralph Bohner

 Ralph Bohner (portrayed by Evan Peters) is a Westview, New Jersey resident whom Agatha Harkness forces to impersonate Wanda Maximoff's twin brother Pietro.
 Harkness possesses him, imbuing him with Pietro's super-speed and making him play the role in order to discover how Wanda created her alternate reality.
 He is initially introduced as the unseen husband of "Agnes" (Harkness's alias), who was frequently mentioned whenever Agnes needed a punchline for a laugh line.
 He is freed from Harkness's control when Monica Rambeau removes a magical necklace he was wearing.
-Three years later, he meets with William Kaplan and his boyfriend Eddie to reveal them what happened in Westview and how Harkness controlled him.
+Three years later, he meets with William Kaplan and his boyfriend Eddie to reveal to them what happened in Westview and how Harkness controlled him.
 The role was a nod to Peters's character Peter Maximoff in 20th Century Fox's X-Men film series.
+According to series director Jac Schaeffer, Bohner's character is a reference to the disappointment suffered by MCU fans in Iron Man 3 who were expecting Iron Man's true nemesis Mandarin in Trevor Slattery.

-As of 2025, the character has appeared in two projects: the Disney+ series WandaVision (2021) and Agatha All Along (2024).
+As of 2026, the character has appeared in two projects: the Disney+ series WandaVision (2021) and Agatha All Along (2024).

 Blackagar Boltagon / Black Bolt

 Blackagar Boltagon (portrayed by Anson Mount), also known as Black Bolt, is the Head of the Inhuman Royal Family and King of Attilan, whose voice can cause destruction with the slightest whisper.

 On Earth-838, Black Bolt is a member of the Illuminati who is killed by Wanda Maximoff after she alters reality to remove his mouth.
 Upon this realization, Boltagon panics and accidentally destroys his own brain with a muffled scream.

-As of 2025, the character has appeared in one project: the Marvel Television series Inhumans (2017).
+As of 2026, the character has appeared in one project: the Marvel Television series Inhumans (2017).
 An alternate universe variant of Black Bolt appeared in one project: the film Doctor Strange in the Multiverse of Madness (2022).

 Mallory Book

 Mallory Book (portrayed by Renée Elise Goldsberry) is a lawyer at Goodman, Lieber, Kurtzberg & Holliway who is threatened by Jennifer Walters becoming the new head of the superhuman law division.

-As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.